 What You Need

-Fairy costumes are not too challenging and even the sewing novice will be able to get their head round the following instructions.
+Fairy costumes are not too challenging, even a sewing novice can get their heads around these instructions.
 To make this outfit work, it’s all about the detail.
-Get as many embellishments as you can to bring the costume to life.
-Raid the cupboards and haberdashery store for flowers and anything with sparkle.
+Get as many embellishments as possible to bring the costume to life.
+Raid your cupboards and haberdashery store for flowers and anything with sparkle.
 This fairy costume will result in a pretty dress, packed full of flowers and leaves.

 - Ladies slip – if possible, silk based